mikechase3/notebook.mchase.me/development/languages-and-architectures/java/java.md

 Very helpful
 ```

-## TreeSet
+### TreeSet

 {% hint style="info" %}
 TreeSet is actually under the sorted set interface.
 {% endhint %}

-#### What is it?
+**What is it?**

 It's like the set interface, but for trees.
 Therefore, you can use some more methods that handle the ordering and the data that goes in.
 Probably for like BinarySearch but I don't know that for sure... yet.

-> &#x20;[**TreeSet:**](https://www.geeksforgeeks.org/treeset-in-java-with-examples/) The TreeSet class uses a Tree for storage.
+> [**TreeSet:**](https://www.geeksforgeeks.org/treeset-in-java-with-examples/) The TreeSet class uses a Tree for storage.
 The ordering of the elements is maintained by a set using their natural ordering whether or not an explicit comparator is provided.
 This must be consistent with equals if it is to correctly implement the Set interface.
 It can also be ordered by a Comparator provided at set creation time, depending on which constructor is used.
 Let’s understand TreeSet with an example:

 ```java
 // Java program to demonstrate the